SS6057 - Homelessness and Housing Policy (2018/19)

 |Module level||Honours (06)|

 |School||School of Social Sciences|

 |Total study hours||150|

-Week 2 The history of social housing in the UK
+History of housing policy and social housing in the UK (LO2, LO3)

-Week 6 Regenerating deprived council housing estates in London and the UK
+Regeneration of council housing estates in London and the UK (LO4)

 Key issues will be introduced through lectures.
 Students will discuss good practice and other issues in small groups during seminars and participatory workshops.
 Weblearn resources will be used extensively.

-- Explain the impact of the different forms of intervention in the housing market in the UK over the twentieth and twenty-first centuries.
+2. Explain the impact of the different forms of state intervention in the housing market in the UK over the twentieth and twenty-first centuries

 Special issue on ‘Housing Policy in England Since 1975’, in Housing Studies 22(2), March 2007